by Andrea M. Darcy

 10. You might just be passive aggressive.

-If you always say no when you secretly want to say yes you will find that you later feel upset and disempowered.
-And this often leads to trying to manipulate back the energy and power you lost by nagging the other person or complaining, or even punishing them in little ways.
+First you let others take the advantage.
+Then you try to manipulate back the energy and power you lost by nagging the other person or complaining, or even punishing them in little ways.
 In other words, a bad case of passive aggression.

 11. You often wonder who you really are.